Fornax96/PixelDrain_Client_Old/README.md

 Application for taking screenshots and other files and uploading them to a web server for sharing.
 You can download the probably latest version from GitHub: [DOWNLOAD][2].

-This software was developed on Linux Mint using Eclipse, but due to some [bugs in the JVM][1] it works better on Windows
+This software was developed on Linux using Eclipse, but due to some [bugs in the JVM][1] it works better on Windows

 Terms of use
 ========